antvis/AVA/packages/chart-advisor/README.md

 <div align="center">

-An empiric-driven chart recommendation js library.
+A js library for empiric-driven chart recommendation based on visualization rules and chart linter of `AVA`.